 I contacted multiple credit repair companies and they told me they can’t help.
 What can I do?

 If credit repair companies have declined to offer assistance in your case, you should start by trying to get your finances on track.
-If you have existing credit cards and/or loans, try to repay them in a timely manner, or speak to the creditors and try to work on alternate payment plans.
-Try to save some money in a savings account every month, and consider getting term deposits in time.
+If you have existing credit cards and/or loans, try to repay them in a timely manner or speak to the creditors and try to work on alternate payment plans.
+Try to save some money in a savings account every month or term deposit account to help build up your assets.
 These steps would have a positive bearing on your financial health in the future.